simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __INVP__
 _Mandatory parameter: planet ID_
 Opens the Inventory of the base on the specified planet.
 Accessible via the “Inventory” button in a concrete BS window or “Open Inventory” in the INV window.
+In the top left, you will find several sorting options (AMT: amount, WGT: weight, VOL: volume) as well as a symbol to their left.
+Click it to toggle between list and grid mode; the latter shows more information on each commodity, such as their weight, volume, and book value.

 __POP__
 _Mandatory parameter: base ID_